ijij6960/mutelol/README.md

 # mutelol
-Auto Mute All for League of Legends
+Auto Mute All for the game "League of Legends"

-I was angry with people who have a bad-mouth
+I was angry with some people who have a bad-mouth

 It was very tiresome that I input "/mute all" everytime entering a game